jeplmr/jeplmr.github.io/posts/mend.md

   <li>Utilized the Profiler and Frame Debugger to optimize the demo scenes, reducing draw calls by as much as 75%</li>
   <li>Performed Q.A. work, ensuring demo met all Oculus VRCs</li>
   <li>Created and fine-tuned the overall look of the demo</li>
+  <li>Performed all audio engineering, utilizing FMOD Studio and its Unity API</li>
   <li>Wrote a custom, "cinematic" camera, featuring film-industry-standard movement control (dolly, truck, etc)</li>
   <li>Recorded gameplay footage and cut the Demo Day trailer</li>
   <li>Wrote all supporting documentation, including the game design and pitch documents</li>